 Since you will be working in flooded areas, it is important to use caution when using extension cords with your generators.
 Electricity and water pose the risk of shock, so be sure to stay aware of your surroundings.

-3 Generators To Power a (up to 1/2 horsepower) Sump Pump
+Three Generators to Power a (up to 1/2 Horsepower) Sump Pump

 To make things easy, I am going to suggest a couple of generators that will easily power up to ½ horsepower sump pumps.